mlehotay/ier/IER/_work/abstracts.md

 ## **Abstract**

-Informational Experiential Realism (IER v10.6) affirms **physical monism**: there exists exactly one objective physical reality governed by mind-independent law.
-At the same time, IER entails **experiential pluralism**: many distinct, internally lawful experiential worlds can exist simultaneously as organizational regimes within that single reality.
+Informational Experiential Realism (IER v10.8) affirms **physical monism**: there exists exactly one objective physical reality governed by mind-independent law.
+At the same time, IER entails **experiential pluralism**: many distinct, internally lawful experiential worlds may exist simultaneously as organizational regimes within that single reality.

-This document explains how **meaning**, **narrative recurrence**, and **canonical forms of significance** arise under experiential pluralism without invoking idealism, symbolic realism, or ontological inflation.
-Under IER, Unified Experiential Fields (UEFs) do not generate reality; they generate **worlds-for-systems** — coherent experiential regimes structured by intrinsic informational constraint.
+This document explains how **meaning**, **narrative recurrence**, and **stable forms of significance** arise under experiential pluralism without invoking idealism, symbolic realism, or ontological inflation.
+Under IER, Unified Experiential Fields (UEFs) do not generate reality; they generate **worlds-for-systems** — coherent experiential regimes structured by intrinsic constraint.

-Meaning is shown to be an **organizational phenomenon**: a stable way intrinsic constraint is structured so that a system can continue coherently over time.
-Narrative, instinct, and cultural symbolism are explained as **informational attractors** that recur because there are only limited stable ways for intrinsic constraint to organize without collapse.
+Meaning is shown to be an **organizational phenomenon**: a stable way intrinsic constraint is structured such that a system can continue coherently over time.
+Narrative, instinct, and cultural symbolism are explained as **constraint-stabilizing attractors** that recur because only limited organizational forms remain viable under persistent intrinsic constraint.

-Meaning is experientially real, persistent, and identity-shaping — while remaining strictly **non-epistemic** and **non-ontological**.
+Meaning is experientially real and identity-shaping, while remaining strictly **non-epistemic** and **non-ontological**.

 ---